EPIGENETICS & EMERGING OMICS STAGE

 Leveraging Population Genomics for Drug Discovery

-• How large scale population genomics studies are informing drug discovery and translational approaches.
+• How large-scale population genomics studies are informing drug discovery and translational approaches

 Speaker